- Injectables

 Frequently Asked Questions

 There are up to 31 possible injection sites in the upper face, temples, neck, and shoulders.
-Experience of the clinician is important to be able to decide which trigger points need to be included thereby lowering the dose and cost.
-Chronic migraine is treated with different doses than on and off.
+The clinician’s experience is crucial in determining which trigger points to include, thereby reducing the dose and cost.

 Why visit a cosmetic doctor for migraines?